kali-linex/linex/Documentation/process/handling-regressions.rst

    resolved within two or three days.

-All the details on Linux kernel regressions relevant for developers
+All the details on Linex kernel regressions relevant for developers
 ===================================================================